romero-jose/propuesta/outline.md

 ## Hypothesis

+* There exists a compact memory representation for the evidence used in gradual typing disciplines derived from AGT

+* The general approach used in Tag Based Machines could be applied to the evidence-based semantics of gradual typing disciplines derived from AGT

-* A systematic approach for building compilers for programming languages designed with AGT can be developed that allows for the efficient execution of evidence-based dynamic semantics
+* A flexible approach for building compilers for gradual typing disciplines derived from AGT can be developed

+* This approach could offer better performance than existing interpreters for gradual typing disciplines, while being more flexible than existing compilers

 ## Objectives

-* Develop a systematic approach for building compilers for programming languages designed with AGT that allows for the efficient execution of evidence-based dynamic semantics
+Develop a flexible approach for building compilers for gradual typing disciplines derived from AGT

-  * Develop a systematic approach for building compilers for programming languages designed with AGT
+* Develop a compact memory representation for the evidence used in typing disciplines derived from AGT

-  * Develop an approach for compiling evidence-based semantics to efficient machine code
+* Develop an approach for compiling evidence-based semantics to machine code inspired by Tag Based Machines

-  * Evaluate the performance of the programs compiled with this compiler and compare it with the performance of programs compiled with existing compilers for gradual typing disciplines
+* Compare the resulting compiler to existing interpreters and compilers for similar typing disciplines

 ## Methodology

 1. Study the state of the art in gradual typing disciplines, the compilation of gradually typed programming languages, and applicable compilation techniques

-2. Implement a simple compiler for a gradual typing discipline derived from AGT
+2. Implement a simple compiler for a gradual typing discipline derived from AGT using an approach similar to Tag Based Machines

+3. Develop a compact memory representation for the evidence used in multiple gradual typing disciplines derived from AGT

-3. Implement a compiler that can be used for multiple gradual typing disciplines derived from AGT
+4. Implement a compiler that can be used for multiple gradual typing disciplines derived from AGT, by parametrizing the parts that are different for each typing disciplines

-4. Implement optimization techniques in the compiler that reduce the performance impact of runtime checks

 5. Study the performance overhead of runtime checks

 6. Compare to existing compilers

-## Expected Results
+## Expected Contributions

+* An approach for building compilers for typing disciplines derived from AGT

+* Compilers for some typing disciplines derived from AGT

-* A flexible compiler for gradual typing disciplines derived from AGT.
+* A memory representation for the evidence used in typing disciplines derived from AGT

-* A better understanding of the performance overhead of runtime checks and the effectivity of certain compiler optimizations to mitigate it.
+* A better understanding of how this approach compares to existing compilers and interpreters for gradual typing

-## Contributions

-* A compiler for gradual typing disciplines derived from AGT.

-* Data about the performance overhead of runtime checks.

-* Data about the effectivity of the used optimizations at mitigating the performance overhead.